squidowl/halloy/docs/configuration/servers.md

 The network uses the settings from `[servers.home]` unless you override them.

-You can use `enabled = false` to hide a network and disconnect Halloy from it.
-Changing it back to `true` reconnects the network.
+You can use `enabled = false` to hide a network and disconnect Halloy from it (this does not disable the network on the bouncer).
+Changing `enabled` back to `true` will reconnect Halloy to the network.
-This does not disable the network on the bouncer.

 You can also override: